AltorvoAV/TFT-lore/content/Miscellaneous/Dreams.md

 	- **Patron**: “*Is there anything you need from me, my child?*”
     - **Drachen**: "*You have given enough, I may not know the whereabouts of these followers, but I will find them*"
 	- **Patron**: “*I wish you the best of luck, we will speak again soon.*”
-- Instead of waking up, you find yourself left alone to wonder the realm
+- Instead of waking up, you find yourself left alone to wonder the realm - **Song**: [Loki Green Theme](https://open.spotify.com/track/5T7DUEeAj0hkMLTzIlDCRz?si=31334a4777f74b64)
 	- As your eyes rest upon the [[Tablet.png|tablet]] made of solid rock, there’s something soft about the way it rests, like it might sink if you look away too long - its edges too sharp for something so ancient, claw marks so deep as if they were carved yesterday.
 	- The text seems to shift when not looking directly at it, the grooves somehow more shallow in your peripheral version.
 	- As you stare upon it something in your gut twists—not in fear, but in rejection.
 Like your very being knows you should not be looking at this.
 The very act of reading it feels like invasive.